josephtcollins/twitch-bot/README.md

 ### Notes

 There are [limits](https://dev.twitch.tv/docs/irc/guide#command--message-limits) of the number of IRC commands or messages you are allowed to send to the server.
 If you exceed these limits, you are locked out of chat for 30 minutes.

+- Connect with ssl
+- Complete make file (run, test, etc...)
+- Fix wonky printing of timestamp/name

+### Other Potential Enhancements

+- Split CLI/GUI into two windows, one for reads and one for writes, for a better UX.
+-